StarlingProjects/OGTC_Data_Hack_Dec_2019/README.md

 # OGTC_Data_Hack_Dec_2019
-A Data Hack at OGTC 2 December 2019
+A Data Hack at OGTC in Aberdeen on 2 December 2019

 We had 16 participants, who were data scientists, developers, engineers, and oil and gas people, plus four staff from [Intelligent Plant](https://www.intelligentplant.com), and one from [BP](https://www.bp.com) as our resident domain experts.
 You can also find [Intelligent Plant on GitHub](https://github.com/intelligentplant) too.